nickmflorin/sportbook/README.md

 ### Linting

-This project uses [ESLint][eslint] to lint files that are not CSS or SCSS based, [Stylelint][stylelint] to lint files that are CSS or SCSS based, and [Prettier][prettier] inside of the [ESLint][eslint] configuration which will format and lint files of all types.
+This project uses [ESLint][eslint] to lint files that are not CSS or SCSS based, [Stylelint][stylelint] to lint files that are CSS or SCSS based, and [Prettier][prettier] inside of the [ESLint][eslint] configuration which is responsible for formatting files of all types.
+Both [ESLint][eslint] and [Stylelint][stylelint] are configured to automatically format the file when the file is saved (a configuration that is defined in `./vscode/settings.json`).
+If that is not desirable, you can easily turn that setting off in yoru local [VSCode][vscode] settings.

+#### Formatting & Code Style

+The philosophy that the project has in regard to formatting and/or code styles can be summarized as follows:

+> There is usually not a right or wrong answer, but it is better to choose than to not.

+In other words, many formatting rules were not chosen for a specific reason other than having a decision.
+It is better to rely on the available formatting tools to remove as much ambiguity as possible, rather than spending time debating or arguing the rules themselves.

+#### Performing Linting Checks

 [NextJS][nextjs] will automatically perform linting checks during the `build` process, but it is desired that they be performed independently without performing the entire `build` process, use the following command: